EnterpriseDB/repmgr/README.md

 * `repl_nodes`
   stores information about all registered servers in the cluster
 * `repl_monitor`
-  stores monitoring information about each node (generated by `repmgrd`
+  stores monitoring information about each node (generated by `repmgrd` with `-m/--monitoring-history` option enabled)

+and one view:
+* `repl_status`
-and one view, `repl_status`, which summarizes the latest monitoring information for each node.
+  summarizes the latest monitoring information for each node (generated by `repmgrd` with `-m/--monitoring-history` option enabled)

 ### Error codes